OpenDDS/OpenDDS/docs/guidelines.md

 <a name="documenting-doxygen"></a>
 ### Documenting Code for Doxygen

-Doxygen is run on the codebase and released with OpenDDS.
-This is a simplified guide with preferred way of documenting.
+Doxygen is run on the codebase with each change in master and each release.
+This is a simple guide showing the way of documenting in OpenDDS.

-Doxygen supports styles of documenting comments but this style should be used:
+Doxygen supports multiple styles of documenting comments but this style should be used in non-trivial situations:

 ```
 /**